Butterkuchen ~ German Butter Cake

 This Butter Cake recipe, aka Butterkuchen or Zuckerkuchen, is a traditional German cake often served for afternoon coffee.
-In the photo above, this butter cake is topped with butter, almonds, and sugar.
+In the photo above, this butter cake is topped with streusel.
+Popular as well is when it's covered just with butter, almonds, and sugar.
 You can also include cinnamon, and/or sour cream in the topping giving a completely different cake.

 - 1 tsp granulated sugar